teamwalnut/graphql-ppx/README.md

 - Interfaces are also converted into polymorphic variants.
 Overlapping interface selections and other more uncommon use cases are not yet supported.
 - Basic fragment support
+- Required arguments validation - you're not going to miss required faguments on any field.

 ## Extra features